Teh Kew San

-Datuk Teh Kew San (郑求山) (born 26 January 1935) is a former Malaysian badminton player who won national and international titles from the late 1950s to the mid-1960s.
+Datuk Teh Kew San (郑求山) (26 January 1935 – 14 May 2026) was a Malaysian badminton player who won national and international titles from the late 1950s to the mid-1960s.

 Career

 An "all-rounder" (player competitive in all three events: singles, doubles, and mixed doubles), his greatest successes came in men's doubles with Lim Say Hup.
 They won a number of major international tournaments on three continents, most notably the prestigious All-England title in 1959.
 Kew San's singles titles included the Mexico City International in 1960 and the Asian Championship in 1962.
 Known for his agility and deft racket work, he was a member of four consecutive Malayan/Malaysian Thomas Cup teams (1958, 1961, 1964, 1967), captaining the last which captured the world team title.

-Personal life
+Personal life and death

-Teh married his national mixed doubles partner, Ng Mei Ling and they have two children, a son (Thomas) and a daughter (Karen).
+Teh was born in Colony of Penang, Straits Settlements, Malaya on 26 January 1935.
+He married his national mixed doubles partner, Ng Mei Ling and they had two children, a son (Thomas) and a daughter (Karen).

+On 14 May 2026, Teh died due to complications from a urinary tract infection.
+He was 91.